St. Francis Farm Detox Unit

 - For benzodiazepine detoxes, clients must be on 30mgs or less of prescribed Valium daily.

-- Clients must be stable and drug-free of all other illicit substances and to have this confirmed by urine analysis.
-Clients are considered stable after they have provided 4 opiate free urine samples and 2 benzodiazepine free drug samples.
+- Clients are required to be stable & free of all other illicit substances.
+Clients are considered stable after they have provided 4 consecutive weeks of urine samples that contain only prescribed medications.

 - Clients who also use cannabis are advised to reduce their cannabis consumption in the weeks prior to admission and stop using cannabis in the week before admission.
 However, given the length of time that it takes cannabis to leave the system, a positive urine result will not prevent a client from being admitted to the unit.

-- If alcohol is identified as a problem for a client, we will seek additional support from the local & referral agencies to work with a client on this issue prior to admission.
+- We do not provide detox from alcohol in St. Francis Farm, however should alcohol be identified as a secondary issue we will seek additional support from local & referral agencies to work with a client on this issue prior to admission.

-- Clients on other prescribed medication, for example anti-depressants / anti-psychotics, will be assessed on an individual basis in terms of assessing whether the St Francis Farm detox is the most appropriate service to meet their needs.
+- Clients on other prescribed medication, for example anti-depressants / anti-psychotics, will be assessed on an individual basis to determine whether the St Francis Farm detox is the most appropriate service to meet their needs.

 - The client’s GP and/or psychiatrist will need to provide up-to-date reports for clients presenting with complex mental health / medical conditions, including histories of self-harm and suicide ideation/attempts.